Ethanhackett/LogicIslands/README.md

 # How to Play:

 The Jump, Turn and Straight map tile have corresponding action token.
-Depending on your child’s grasp of Right Turn and Left Turn you may choose to use the more simple generic Turn action token until they’re able to differentiate between right and left.
+Depending on your child’s grasp of right and left turns you may choose to play with the simple universal `Turn` action token.

 ![How To Play](/readme-images/how-to-play.jpg)